Boston and Maine Railroad: Incidents

 On September 21, 1909, near the Pattee station in the West Canaan village of Canaan, New Hampshire, the Montreal Express had a rear-end collision with the Quebec Express.
 The Quebec Express had trouble maintaining speed and failed to adequately warn the Montreal Express.
 No passengers died, but an engineer and fireman on the Montreal Express were killed, as was a trespasser who had been riding on that train outside the baggage car.

 On September 10, 1918, a passenger train was rear-ended by a freight train in Dummerston, Vermont, killing three passengers and injuring 25 others.

 On August 19, 1949, a switching error in Canaan, New Hampshire, resulted in the head-on collision between the northbound and southbound editions of the Ambassador, which provided passenger service between Boston and Montreal.
 There were no fatalities, but 44 people were injured.

 On November 12, 1954, the Boston-bound Red Wing passenger train overturned in Nashua, New Hampshire, resulting in the death of one woman and injuring 19 other people.
 Crew members stated that a braking failure led to the crash; it was the first fatal accident for the railroad since 1918.

 On February 28, 1956, a stopped local train was rear-ended by a Buddliner in Swampscott, Massachusetts, resulting in the deaths of 11 passengers and two crew members.

+On August 17, 1964, two Buddliners suffered a head-on collision in Winchester, Massachusetts, injuring 30 people.

 On December 28, 1966, a Buddliner collided with a stalled oil truck owned by Oxbow Transport Corporation at a crossing in Everett, Massachusetts; the ensuing fire claimed the lives of 11 passengers and two crew members.

+On February 21, 1967, a commuter train hit a car on a crossing in Chelsea, Massachusetts, killing two women and injuring three others.